Getting to Puerto Vallarta

 - American citizens need to have a passport to go to Mexico

-- United offers direct service from Newark 2 days a week on Saturdays (2 flights) and Sundays (one flight).
+- United offers direct service from Newark 2 days a week on Saturdays (2 flights: one leaving JFK at 8am and the other leaving at 5pm) and Sundays (one flight at 8am).
 It's a 6 hour flight.

 - It's nearly impossible to leave NYC early enough to fly via SFO or LAX.
 Though due to 2016's big blizzard, I can now say with first-hand experience that yes, you can do JFK-LAX-PVR if you don't mind getting up at 4am.
 It's a very tight connection, but we landed at LAX like 5 gates away from the departure gate.

 - There is no international-style lie-flat First Class service into Vallarta from NYC, it's all the 38" recliner seats you see on most US domestic First.